jai-singhal/djangopy/_posts/2019-03-05-dynamically-filter-queryset-with-ajax-and-drf.md

 <br />

 ### Creating Wine.js
-Moving on the most challenging part of this project, I have tried to provide the comments to each and every lines and function created in the below **JS** snippet.
+Moving on the most challenging part of this project, the **Javascript**.
+I have tried to provide the comments to most of the lines in the below **JS** snippet, which will make easy for you to understand in a better way.
 If you are able to understand for a single filter, then it is easy for you to understand for other filters too, because they have kinda similar js code.

 <div class = 'code-head text-center'>static/js/wine.js</div>
 {% highlight javascript %}
 {% raw %}
-var send_data = {}
+// variable that keeps all the filter information var send_data = {}

 $(document).ready(function () {